 Poltergeist appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc.
-The transfer made the movie look very good.
+The transfer made the movie look good.

 Sharpness usually seemed positive.
 A few wider shots exhibited some light softness, but those instances stayed reasonably minor.
 The majority of the flick came across as accurate and distinctive.
 I noticed no jagged edges or shimmering, and edge enhancement created no distractions.
 Print defects were minor; I saw a few minor blotches on rare occasions, but nothing significant marred the movie.